-- Last time we learnt: - Basic ideas about RDF and how it is published - Turtle Syntax for RDF we know how to write RDF - Basic SPARQL queries we (roughly) know how to query RDF - We skipped: - Overview of RDF Schema ... we will get to that today - Overview of OWL ... we will get to that later - Next today: - RDF formal semantics... - ... which will be the basis for SPARQL's formal semantics - ... and also for RDF Schema & OWL - Next time: - ... continue with RDFS semantics & SPARQL semantics - Discuss Assignment 1 (no new assignment today)
+- Last time we learnt:

+- Basic ideas about RDF and how it is published

+- Turtle Syntax for RDF we know how to write RDF

+- Basic SPARQL queries we (roughly) know how to query RDF

+- Overview of RDF Schema & OWL

+- Today and on Monday:

+- RDF formal semantics...

+- ... which will be the basis for SPARQL's formal semantics

+- ... and also for RDF Schema & OWL

+- RDF Schema semantics & SPARQL semantics

+- Also on Monday:

+- Discussion of Assignment 1 (plus Assignment2)

+- Some initial suggestions for final presentation topics